Experts in the eradication of mould and condensation since 1983, serving:

 Mould on walls

-High humidity, condensation and mould growth go hand in hand.
-Black mould from condensation is unpleasant, unsightly and can be hazardous to health; as such, the effects of humidity and condensation should be tackled as soon as possible.
+High humidity, condensation and mould on walls go hand in hand.
+Black mould from condensation is unpleasant, unsightly and can be hazardous to health.
+Mould on walls can lead to long-term respiratory problems, such as the development of asthma, and immune problems, making you more suseptible to illess.
+As such, humidity and condensation, which leads to mould on walls, should be tackled as soon as possible.
 Additionally, high humidity can cause wet and dry rot fungus to grow and spread through a home.
 When this occurs, the humidity and condensation problems should be addressed urgently as these conditions can render any timber weak and liable to collapse.
-Below, you’ll find some of the affects of humidity and condensation:
+In addition to mould on walls, the effects of humidity and condensation include:

 Tackling condensation requires a persistent and determined approach.
 Firstly, changes to your lifestyle might assist somewhat in reducing condensation, but it is likely that other technical interventions will be required to assist in the general reduction of the problem.
 As part of our full service condensation works, we can: